jkulawik/blog/_drafts/discord-alternative.md

 and refusing to delete them along with your account;
 instead the account is anonymized and its message history remains.

-* Discord has existed for almost 10 years and will be ramping up its monetization sooner rather than later.
+* Discord has existed for almost 10 years and will inevitably want to earn money (or more of it; but I suspect that the company is not making a profit and runs on venture capital).
+Probably sooner rather than later.
+There's something to be said by everyone on the Internet feeling entitled to free service, but even if it is silly to expect it, the truth is that paywalling more features will inevitably drive out a lot of users.
+What's more likely is that monetizing Discord will be done by showing ads and selling data (which to be fair they might already be doing), which drives fewer users away - me being one of them.
-Just recently it was announced that the app would start integrating ads, although this has been fairly limited so far.
+It was recently announced that the app would start integrating ads, although this has been fairly limited so far.

 * There have been talks of Discord getting sold off to Microsoft in the past.
-Getting bought by any large corporation is not good news for the future of any app.
+Software getting bought by a large corporation is pretty much never good news;
-As to why that is, maybe I will write another blog post about this someday.
-For now look no further than how the code editor Atom was sunset in favor of VS Code after Microsoft acquired Github, the creators of Atom.
+Even if someone buys the app and decides not to kill it (like Microsoft loves to do), acquisitions tend to end with enshittification when the new owners realize the software does not turn any profits.

 * Paywalled features.
 At the moment the price of Nitro is alright, but it has fluctuated a lot in the past when Discord shifted around the available plans.